NickFoley47/School_District_Analysis/README.md

 -Software: Jupyter, Python 3.6.1

 ## Results

+Analyzing the Data:
 	-The average math scored changed from 78.9 to 79.0 in the new school district summary.
 The average reading score stayed the same.
 The % passing math change from 74.8% to 75%.
 The % passing reading change from 85.7% to 86%.
 The % overall passing changed from 64.95 to 65%.
 These changes were small but noticeable.

 Old District Summary:
 ![Old_dist_sum](https://github.com/NickFoley47/School_District_Analysis/blob/main/Resources/Old_dist_sum.PNG)
 New District Summary: